THE COLOR REDUCTION WOODCUT

 The size of the edition must be determined with the printing of the first color, as there is no possibility of reprinting due to the “reduction”(destruction) of the block.
 After the first color is printed, all ink is removed from the block.
 All areas of the block, which are to remain this color in the finished image, are then cut away.
 The entire block is inked and printed in the second color depositing ink over the first color except in the newly cut areas.
 This process of cutting and inking is repeated until the image is complete.

 I also frequently use mylar stencils to work reductively within a given shape within the image.
 My printing matrix is one block of ¼” luan mahogany plywood.
 I print on handmade Japanese kozo paper with oil based relief inks.
-Using brayers or a litho roller to apply the ink to the wood, I frequently include blended (rainbow) rolls of several colors on my hand brayer or litho roller.
+Using hand brayers or a litho roller to apply the ink to the wood, I frequently include blended (rainbow) rolls of several colors on my hand brayer or litho roller.
 Serendipity was completed in three runs while Sab pan yu took twenty-one.
 All my work is archivally framed.